 Zeyad Kanaan: Some of them get into this remission, and then after that they decide to cut the dose based on the same argument.
 But that's probably not optimal.
 For some diseases like primary CNS lymphoma, I don't really know that there is an alternative to high-dose methotrexate.
 I probably don't have an option to switch therapy.
 ALL, maybe.
 But for primary CNS lymphoma, I think that will be a big challenge.

 Jaya Kala: True.
 In that case, I would just add to that, even if you have to give it and the patient does develop acute kidney injury, the patient is more likely to die of the CNS lymphoma rather than the acute kidney injury.
 One always has to weigh the risk versus benefits and just go ahead and do it.

 Zeyad Kanaan: Absolutely.
 Thank you, Dr. Trinkman and Dr. Kala for joining us today for this educational session.

 Heidi Trinkman: Thank you.

 Zeyad Kanaan: We hope you enjoyed this discussion on Optimizing the Treatment of Acute Kidney Injury Caused by High-Dose Methotrexate: Integrating New Guidelines to Improve Patient Care, brought to you by the publishers of The ASCO Post and Harborside Medical Education.
 I would also like to thank our panelists again, Dr. Kala and Dr. Trinkman, for their valuable insights.
 For more information, please visit ASCOPost.com.

-These CME/CE/CPE certified activities are jointly provided by:
+These activities, certified for CME/CE/CPE credit, are jointly provided by: